weimingtom/kirikiroid2-miyoo-a30/README.md

 # kirikiroid2-miyoo-a30
 [WIP] kirikiroid2 MIYOO A30, TRIMUI SMART PRO, TRIMUI BRICK port for code hacking and kirikiri2 gbk non-commercial unencrypted games

+## Status
+* It can run a simple GBK kirikiri game, but dpad arrow key is not available, I make the up and down key to emulate TAB key
+* Dpad up and down button (actually TAB key) have no visual feedback when in start main menu

 ## History
 * 2025-02-02: final version before open source
 * 2025-01-01: first study and compiling